ICC is commited to safeguarding and promoting the welfare of children.

 Anti-Bullying

-Speak UP! is a web and mobile app that can be accessed at anytime on smartphones, tablets and PCs.
+Speak UP!
+A web and mobile app that can be accessed at anytime on smartphones, tablets and PCs.

 www.kidscape.org.uk/ Kidscape equip young people, parents and professionals with the skills to tackle bullying and safeguarding issues